The British Pilgrimage Trust has rediscovered one of Britain’s great pilgrimage routes – a 250 mile journey from

 Where the press of peers did pass, when her fame was blown”

 Such loss of tradition was sadly standard in the Reformation.
 And it was remarkably thorough.
 King Henry VIII, after having arranged a show trial of Thomas Becket’s bones to declare him a traitor, commanded that all references and images of Becket be scrubbed from reality, even erased from centuries old charter documents.
 Becket had been on the seal of both London and Canterbury – so hundreds of ancient documents were doctored to comply.
 It was a period of deliberate re-writing of the story of England.
-And this pilgrimage route – the Old Way – was simply erased with all the rest.
+And this pilgrimage route – the Old Way to Canterbury – was simply erased with all the rest.

 Creating the Pilgrimage Anew

 Until today.
 The BPT is re-opening this ancient British pilgrimage route.
 We have used the Gough map as a prompt to plot the best possible modern pilgrimage route between Southampton and Canterbury.
 Our guiding criteria for re-creating this route have been:

 3-Heritage and Holy places

 4-Nature and Beauty

 This means our route follows these key waypoints: